Puquios/secure-foundry/README.md

-# Example pipeline for helloworld node application
+# Example Cloud Foundry pipeline for helloworld Java application using WebSphere Liberty

 Press this button, to get your own copy of the sample running in Bluemix !